Please enable JavaScript to view this site.

 Disable breakpoints before download:

-Configured on literal addresses: winIDEA disables breakpoints configured on literal addresses before download.
+Configured on literal addresses - winIDEA disables breakpoints configured on literal addresses before download.
 A breakpoint set in the disassembly window is understood under the term breakpoint set on a literal addresses.
 Breakpoints set in the source window are set on line symbols and thus they don’t represent any problems when re-linking the project.
 When a breakpoint is set on an instruction in the disassembly window, it’s set on a first byte of the CPU instruction.
 After re-linking the project, the same instruction may be reallocated and the breakpoint is no longer set on a first byte.
 The option prevents setting a breakpoint on an address not aligned with the CPU instruction.

-All: winIDEA disables all breakpoints.
+All - winIDEA disables all breakpoints.
 Use this option if the target system is not ready for setting breakpoints after initialization.
 For example – the chip selects for program code point to default FLASH memory, whereas the debug session runs from RAM.
 Since FLASH memory device can get ‘confused’ if the debugger tries to write to it (by attempting to set software breakpoints), this option can be used to prevent this from happening.
 Once the chip selects have been configured, just click Enable all in the Breakpoints dialog.

-None (default): no breakpoints are to be disabled (in normal debugging operation)
+None (default) - No breakpoints are to be disabled (in normal debugging operation).

 Source step until a different line - A single C source line can contain several C statements.
 The Step command will per default step them individually, but there will be no visual change in the source debug window.
 If this option is checked, the Step command will be repeated until a different source line is reached.